bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

     num = random.choice(num_list)

-Now, we need to ask the user for input, we'll to this with a while loop
+Now, we need to ask the user for input, we’ll to this with a while loop

     while True:
       # We could use guess = input("What do you think my number is?   "), but that would produce a string, and numbers are integers, so we'll convert the input into an integer